Get insider access

 2. Best Mid-Range 2-In-1 Laptop

 Another great option is the Lenovo Yoga 7i 16 (2023).
 This 16-inch model gives you tons of screen real estate for multitasking, and like the Acer, it supports pen input.
 It's available with Intel 13th Gen CPUs, which perform well and can easily handle general productivity tasks like text processing, web browsing, and video playback.
-The keyboard feels great to type on, and the touchpad is large and responsive.
-It has Wi-Fi 6E wireless connectivity, a 1080p webcam, a fingerprint sensor, a facial recognition camera, and two Thunderbolt 4 ports.
-This laptop is relatively portable for a 16-inch device, as it isn't overly bulky or heavy.
-That said, it's still a 16-inch device, which can be cumbersome to use as a tablet.
-That's three inches bigger than the biggest (current gen) iPad Pro, and unlike tablet PCs like the Microsoft Surface Pro 8 (2021), you can't detach the keyboard to make it easier to hold.
-Its larger chassis does allow for a decently sized 71Wh battery, though, giving you over 12 hours of light use on a full charge.
+The keyboard feels comfortable to type on, and the touchpad is large and responsive.
+It has Wi-Fi 6E wireless connectivity, a 1080p webcam, biometrics (fingerprint sensor and facial recognition camera), and two Thunderbolt 4 ports.
+This laptop is relatively portable for a 16-inch device, as it isn't overly bulky.
+That said, it's still a 16-inch device, which is cumbersome to use in tablet mode, and unlike tablet PCs like the Microsoft Surface Pro 8 (2021), you can't detach the keyboard to make it easier to hold.
+Its larger chassis allows for a decently sized 71Wh battery, giving you over 12 hours of light use on a full charge.
 You can get this laptop from Lenovo if you have trouble finding it elsewhere.

 See our review